Electrical Converter Problems

 Lithium batteries are very different from lead-acid batteries.
 Seek expert advice before buying.
 See also Lithium-ion Batteries in Caravans and Motorhomes.

-LiFePO4 batteries can be charged in ambient temperatures as low as -18º C. If below that, as long as they contain some charge by first being warmed by switching on a load for a minute or two.
+LiFePO4 batteries can be charged in ambient temperatures as low as -18º C. If below that, as long as they contain some charge by first being warmed by switching on a heavy load for a minute or two.
 (Vehicle headlights are fine for that.)
 If that is not feasible, see what can be done to warm them thermally.

 Charge absorption is highest in ambient temperatures around 25º C (77º F), to 40º C (104º degrees F).
 Perfect for Australia.
-Less so in Alaska.
+Less so in an Alaskan winter.

 How a converter works

 The RV battery floats across that 13.60-13.65 volts output.
-It normally charges at a mere 0.8-1.5 amps.
-That typically increases if the battery voltage drops below 10.5 volts.
+It normally charges at a mere 0.8-1.5 amps, but that charge typically increases if the battery drops below 10.5 volts.
 But it still only charges at 13.6 or so volts.
-Far too low for adequately charging lead acid or AGM batteries.
+This is far too low for adequately charging lead-acid or AGM batteries.

 A few converters include multi-phase charging, but most have fixed voltages.
 They lack the constant current essential for deep rapid charging.